 \section{Dataset Construction}

-The measurements are taken in five different environments, to cover a wide variety of LoS and NLoS scenarios: an outdoor space, in which the only source of error is the presence of obstacles, and three office-like rooms, in order to include the effect of multipath components.
-In particular, the bigger room is approximately 10m x 5m large, the medium one is 5m x 5m and the smallest is 5m x 3.5m.
-Moreover, in order to analyze the TTW effect, some measurements are acquired across different rooms.
-Taking range measurements in different conditions also allows to perform training, validation and testing on completely different datasets, and hence avoid overfitting and encouraging a representation learning model to learn domain-independent features.
+The measurements are taken in five different environments to cover a wide variety of LoS and NLoS scenarios: an outdoor space, in which the only source of error is the presence of obstacles, and three office-like rooms, to include the effect of multipath components.
+In particular, the biggest room is approximately 10m x 5m large, the medium one is 5m x 5m, and the smallest is 5m x 3.5m.
+Moreover, to analyze the TTW effect, some measurements are acquired across different rooms.
+Taking range measurements in different conditions allows performing training, validation, and testing on entirely different datasets, avoiding overfitting and encouraging a representation learning model to learn domain-independent features.

-The DWM1000 boards are configured to guarantee precise ranging and high update frequency according to the constructor's manual, and antenna delays are tuned to compensate measurement bias.
+The EVB1000 boards are configured to guarantee precise ranging and high update frequency according to the constructor's manual, and antenna delays are tuned to compensate for measurement bias.
 The measurements are taken using a Leica AT403 laser tracker as ground truth.
-First, we measure the position of the anchor to have a landmark; then, the laser follows the reflector placed on the moving tag estimating its position ten times per second.
+First, we measure the anchor's position to have a landmark; then, the laser follows the reflector placed on the moving tag estimating its position ten times per second.
 Meanwhile, tag and anchor perform two-way ranging at approximately the same frequency.
-The tag follows a path in the environment, that is filled with obstacles to generate both LoS and NLoS measurements.
-After a satisfying number of samples are obtained from an environment, the configuration is changed by modifying the position of the anchor or the type and position of the obstacles.
+The tag follows a path in an environment filled with obstacles to generate both LoS and NLoS measurements.
+After a satisfying number of samples are obtained, the configuration is changed by modifying the anchor's position or the type and position of the obstacles.

-To compute the ranging error, we match each measure with the ground-truth range coming from the laser tracker comparing timestamps.
+To compute the ranging error, we match each measure with the ground-truth range from the laser tracker comparing timestamps.
 Each of the 55,000 samples of the dataset also contains the CIR vector, giving information about the transmission channel of the UWB signal.
 For each vector, only 152 samples after the first detected peak are retained, as suggested in \cite{Bregar2018}.
 Moreover, five additional samples before the peak are included to compensate for eventual errors in the detection.
 Finally, the environment and obstacles used for the measurements are reported to study their effect on the proposed method.
 As previously stated, the whole dataset is publicly released to be useful for future works on this subject \cite{DeepUWB_Dataset}.